sidak005/sidak005/README.md

 - 🌱 Currently learning and building projects to sharpen my skills.
 - 📫 Reach me at sidaks472@gmail.com
-- ⚡ Fun fact: I can talk for hours about football tactics!

 Thanks for stopping by! 😄